A Survey on Ransomware: Evolution, Taxonomy, and Defense Solutions: RELATED WORK

-\textbf{Ransomware for Mobile Devices.} The works proposed in~\cite{TheriseofAndroid,Desai_2018,KumarAndroid:2018} reviewed the ransomware research for mobile platforms (i.e., Android platform).
-In~\cite{TheriseofAndroid}, Lipovský et al. shed light on the evolution and behavior of Android ransomware families.
+\textbf{Ransomware for Mobile Devices.} The works proposed in~\cite{TheriseofAndroid,Desai_2018,KumarAndroid:2018} reviewed the ransomware research for mobile platforms.
+Lipovský et al.~\cite{TheriseofAndroid} analyzed the evolution and behavior of Android ransomware.
 Desai summarized the ransomware analysis techniques for Android platforms~\cite{Desai_2018}.
 Lastly, Kumar et al.~\cite{KumarAndroid:2018} reviewed the ransomware detection techniques for Android platforms.

-In terms of the studies focusing on both PCs and mobile devices, Alzahrani et al.~\cite{Alzahrani:2020} surveyed the evolution of ransomware, ransomware strains, analysis and defense techniques for ransomware in both Windows and Android platforms.
+In terms of the studies focusing on both PCs and mobile devices, Alzahrani et al.~\cite{Alzahrani:2020} surveyed the evolution, strains, analysis and defense techniques in both Windows and Android platforms.

 \textbf{Ransomware for IoT/CPS Platforms.} Only a few works exist in the literature that focus on the IoT/CPS ransomware.
-Humayun et al.~\cite{IoTRans} examined the evolution of ransomware on IoT platforms, and provided recommendations.
-Ibarra et al.~\cite{scadaCPS} discussed the efficacy of ransomware on the CPS environments, and provided a taxonomy of the ransomware defense solutions.
+Humayun et al.~\cite{IoTRans} examined the evolution of ransomware on IoT platforms.
+Ibarra et al.~\cite{scadaCPS} discussed the efficacy of ransomware on the CPS environments, and categorized the ransomware defense solutions.

-\textbf{Differences from existing surveys:} The main differences of our work from the prior works can be enumerated as follows: (1) Existing works did not give comprehensive view of the evolution of ransomware.
+\textbf{Differences from existing surveys:} The main differences of our work from the prior works are as follows: (1) Existing works did not give a comprehensive view of the evolution of ransomware.
 In contrast, we comprehensively analyze the evolution of ransomware and notable events in the ransomware evolution as it is crucial to understand historical technical trends in ransomware.
 (2) Most of the surveys focused only on the specific phases of ransomware attacks (e.g., infection).
 On the other hand, we extensively analyze every attack phases of ransomware.
-(3) While existing works briefly summarized the defense solutions for a single platform, we analyzed the defense solutions (i.e., analysis, detection, and recovery) for the majority of platforms such as PCs/workstations, mobile devices, and IoT/CPS environments.
-The comparison of our survey against the existing surveys is outlined in Table \ref{table:comparison}.
+(3) While prior works briefly summarized the defense solutions for a single platform, we analyze the defense solutions (i.e., analysis, detection, and recovery) for the majority of platforms such as PCs/workstations, mobile devices, and IoT/CPS environments.
+The comparison of our survey against the existing surveys is outlined in Table~\ref{table:comparison}.
 To the best of our knowledge, this is the most comprehensive survey in the literature as of the time of writing this paper.